MdMasiurRahaman/Finite-Element-Methods-in-Engineering-course-at-IIT-Bhubaneswar/README.md

 6. Nonlinear deformation of rubber-like materials

-Students need submit a final project report including modeling assumptions, FEM implementation, simulation results, and interpretation.
+Students need to submit a final project report including modeling assumptions, FEM implementation, simulation results, and interpretation.

 ## Text books:
 Here are some of the best textbooks on Finite Element Methods in Engineering: